Anglo-Irish Agreement: Unionist and Loyalist opposition

 Concerns of a Rhodesia-style unilateral declaration of independence (UDI) were raised repeatedly during several confidential Anglo-Irish meetings in 1986, according to Irish State papers declassified in 2016.
 Taoiseach Garret Fitzgerald believed that keeping the Northern Ireland Assembly running ran the risk of it being used to declare Northern Ireland independent from Britain.
 Some senior Unionist politicians were sympathetic to the idea and had grown closer to loyalist paramilitaries, including DUP deputy leader Peter Robinson and UUP MP Harold McCusker.
-Catholics feared they would targeted by a Protestant backlash to the Agreement.
-Kenneth Bloomfield, then head of the Northern Ireland Civil Service, warned that “unionists are now beginning to realise that the choice facing them is whether to preserve the union or preserve their ascendancy” and “people going for ascendancy may find themselves, logically, on the independence road — however untenable that may be economically and politically.”
+Catholics feared they would be targeted by a Protestant backlash to the Agreement.
+Kenneth Bloomfield, then head of the Northern Ireland Civil Service, warned that "unionists are now beginning to realise that the choice facing them is whether to preserve the union or preserve their ascendancy" and "people going for ascendancy may find themselves, logically, on the independence road – however untenable that may be economically and politically."
 In 1986 Irish Independent Northern Editor John Devine wrote that a younger, more hardline generation of DUP politicians including Peter Robinson, Jim Allister, and Sammy Wilson would likely prefer an independent Northern Ireland to a situation where unionists were not in control or had to share power with nationalists.
 British civil service head Sir Robert Armstrong said that Unionist politicians had not considered the financial implications of an independent Northern Ireland, or how the move would be perceived internationally, especially in the context of the European Economic Community (EEC).

 The Orange Order in Scotland claimed that one thousand people left the Conservative Party in protest against the Agreement.
 In 1990 Thatcher said that "The Anglo-Irish Agreement had alienated some pro-Ulster supporters in crucial constituencies" in Scotland.

 In August 1986 DUP Deputy Leader Peter Robinson led a loyalist 'invasion' of the village of Clontibret in the Republic of Ireland, near the border.
 The loyalists vandalised many buildings and beat up two police officers.
 Robinson was arrested, leading to rioting before and after his trial.

 In November 1986 at an invitation-only ceremony at the Ulster Hall the DUP launched Ulster Resistance, a new paramilitary organisation intended to oppose the Anglo-Irish Agreement and fight Irish Republicanism.
 Ivan Foster claimed the group already had access to a significant arsenal of legally-owned firearms.
 In 1987 Ulster Resistance collaborated with the Ulster Volunteer Force (UVF), Red Hand Commando (RHC) and the Ulster Defence Association (UDA) to smuggle in a substantial quantity of arms including assault rifles and rocket launchers.
 The weapons jointly imported by Ulster Resistance and the two main Loyalist paramilitary organisations were linked to over 70 murders, including the Greysteel massacre and the Loughinisland massacre.